 - below it, a Promenade and a Meadow with geometrical plots

-The botanical collections have been enriched since 2016, with 550 species growing in the gardens today.
+The botanical collections have been enriched since 2016, with more than 600 species growing in the gardens today.

 It is elegantly paved with sandstone and, looking South, the facade of the outbuilding is festooned with climbing Pierre de Ronsart roses, with rhododendrons and hydrangeas thriving at their feet.

 Looking West, Chinese and Japanese wisterias cover the Manoir’s facade.